s-elo/npm-package-devtool/README.md

 `NPD` helps you auto copy the built packages to the target place based on the `file watcher` and the `relations among npm packages and the target repo` you want to develop.

+There is a global config file `~/shopee-npm-package-dev-tool/link.json` used to store the relations among packages and target repos.

 ## Installation

 ```bash